 At the same settings, Hitman 3 at 1080p at a mix of medium and high settings, the IdeaPad 3 15 renders the game at 61 fps.
 That’s slightly better for an entry-level gaming laptop as it goes above the 37-fps average.

 One area where the IdeaPad 3 does excel is battery life, beating most comers.
-If you’ll be playing games off the charger, the battery life will deplete greatly, but for general use, it should last through most of the day.
+If you are playing games off the charger, the battery life will deplete significantly, but it should last through most of the day for general use.
 Lenovo also includes Rapid Charges, which juices up the laptop faster than average.

 Should you buy the Lenovo IdeaPad Gaming 3 15 Laptop?